Marty Peretz

+Martin H. Peretz (/pəˈrɛts/; born December 6, 1938) is an American former magazine publisher and Harvard University assistant professor.
+In 1974, he purchased The New Republic, and he later assumed editorial control of the magazine.
+In 1996, Peretz founded the financial news website TheStreet.com with CNBC host and hedge fund manager Jim Cramer.

 Early life and education

 Peretz grew up in New York City.
-Both of his parents were Zionist, but not religious, Jews.
+Both of his parents were Zionists, but not religious Jews.
 He is a descendant of the Polish-Yiddish writer I. L. Peretz.

 Peretz graduated from the Bronx High School of Science at age 15.
-He received his BA degree from Brandeis University in 1959, and MA and also a PhD from Harvard University in Government, then going on to lecture in Harvard's Social Studies program.
+He received his Bachelor of Arts from Brandeis University in 1959, and a Master of Arts and PhD from Harvard University in Government.